hpsaturn/hpsaturn.github.io/_posts/2024-10-30-berlin-colombian-beans.md

 First put 1kg of pork in a pressure cooker with a complete onion and complete tomatos and black beans or red beans (two cups), salt and pepper and some garlic (a bit) for 1h

-After that, extract the onion and tomatos cut these very small joined with more leek onion (puerros) and tomato maybe more garlic (one garlic), pepper and salt and re-introduce to the pot but now for 30 minutes without pressure, with the lid open a medium fire.
+After that, extract the onion and tomatos cut these very small joined with more leek onion (puerros) and tomato maybe more garlic, pepper and salt and re-introduce to the pot but now for 30 minutes without pressure, with the lid open a medium fire.
+If you want also add spice pepper.

-If you want a bit sweet you could add in the last step a small cube of "panela" (3x3x3 cms).
-I love this, and I did it for this opportunity.
+If you want a bit sweet, you could add in the last step a small cube of "panela" (3x3x3 cms).
+I love this.

-Of course, if you are vegan you only change the meat with something.

 Other option for replace the "panela" is the African banano, that is different to the normal banano.
 That is a well replace of the latino-american banano.
 Only put one "banano maduro" in the last step in cubes.
-Not to much.
+Not to much because it is sweet if the banano is black, but if it is more yellow is not too sweet but the flavor is different.

+Of course, if you are vegan you only change the meat with something.
+This alternative is also so good and you can use it also with other side dishes.

+If you want add a comment or report an issue, please use the botton below.